 2. Exposure to Elements

 Birkenstocks leave a significant part of the foot exposed.
 This means your feet are vulnerable to external elements like sharp rocks, thorns, and even insect bites.
+If you plan to go on a rugged terrain, choose some other hiking shoe.

 3. Not Suitable for Wet Conditions